-Spring Lake Regional Park - This Santa Rosa park is one of our most popular.
-For equestrians, dirt trails ring the lakeshore and cross wooded hillsides.
-Equestrian trails also connect with Annadel State Park.
-Horse trailer parking is accessed through the Newanga Avenue entrance.
+Horse trails ring the lake and cross wooded hillsides and connect with Trione-Annadel State Park.
+Trailer parking is through the Newanga Avenue entrance.

-Doran Regional Park - Equestrians are welcome on portions of this sandy beach in Bodega Bay.
-Doran is busy year-round, so riders should be comfortable encountering picnickers, campers, fishermen, leashed dogs, and people flying kites.
+Equestrians are welcome on the east side of this Bodega Bay beach.
+Riders should be comfortable encountering picnickers, fishermen, leashed dogs, and people flying kites.

-Helen Putnam Regional Park - This park just west of Petaluma offers nearly 6 miles of horse trails.
-Riders will enjoy winding routes through forests and excellent views of Petaluma and rural Sonoma County from the ridgelines.
+This park west of Petaluma offers nearly 6 miles of horse trails.
+Riders will enjoy rides through oak woodlands and excellent views of Petaluma and rural Sonoma County.

-Tolay Lake Regional Park - Equestrians who participate in the interim-use program for this park east of Petaluma are welcome to explore its trails on weekends.
-There is an active livestock operation in the park, so riders may encounter cattle on the trails.
+Equestrians who participate in the interim-use program for this park southeast of Petaluma are welcome to explore its trails on weekends.
+There is a grazing program in the park, so riders may encounter cattle.